 Being in dialogue with other poets is an essential part of building community, which is the heart of No, Dear.
 Our launch readings are integral to the publication cycle.
 Because we only publish local writers, and because we insist on a slim volume (one can read it in a single bathroom visit or a day’s commute), our launch readings usually include all, or almost all, of the poets in the issue, so everyone gets to meet - or reconnect - face to face.
 We follow each launch by: 1) publishing conversations online between two poets in the issue, which gives them a chance to deepen the conversation that began by their poems finding a home in the same issue of the journal and 2) hosting a reading curated collaboratively by poets in the issue, again widening the circle.
 We hope to continue to find ways to foster communities of poets in New York City, through publication, conversation (in person and online), readings, and workshops.

 No, Dear grew out of an always-evolving community of poets workshopping in Brooklyn.
 The first issue, published in Spring of 2008, was edited by cofounders Emily Brandt, Alex Cuff, Katie Moeller, and Jane Van Slembrouck, and bound on old Singer sewing machines in Emily's basement.
 Several of the poems published in the first two years of No, Dear were written and revised in the workshop, or by friends of participating writers.
 Eventually Jane and Katie moved on to other endeavors and Alex and Emily decided to widen the community of poets by inviting guest editors and cover artists and sending out wider calls for submission.
-In 2013, No, Dear also partnered with Jen Hyde of Small Anchor Press to begin publishing chapbooks.
+In 2013, No, Dear partnered with Jen Hyde of Small Anchor Press to begin publishing chapbooks, and in 2016, t'ai freedom ford joined the editorial team.

 Lizzie Harris's Seven Poet/Editors at Vela, 2016